-We have five classes in Lower Key Stage 2 and our teachers are Mrs Allin, Mrs Watson, Mr Blake, Mrs Pearce and Mrs Jones.
+We have five classes in Lower Key Stage 2 and our teachers are Miss Willows, Mrs Watson, Mr Michica, Mrs Pearce and Mrs Jones.

-You will find us situated on either side of our fabulous library, enjoying our learning; having fun, exploring new things and developing as life-long learners.
-Throughout the year we will be investigating the rampaging Romans, Shackleton’s Antarctica and enterprising Egyptians.
+You will find us situated on either side of our fabulous library, enjoying our learning; having fun, exploring new things and developing independence as life-long learners.
+Throughout the year we will be investigating Stone Age to Iron Age, Inventions and Inventors and Our Local Environment.
 It's an action packed journey filled with exciting and memorable learning opportunities.

 “I like doing the work, especially our topic work as its fun!” – Chloe

 “I like coming to school because I really like working” – Lucie

 To see the planning for this year group, please look at ‘curriculum’ in the information pages of this site.

 Year 3 / 4 started continued their Egyptian topic by having a visit from Sir Teachalot today.
 He did as he said he would and taught us a lot!
 We learnt about when and how the Ancient Egyptians were discovered, where they built their pyramids and investigated what artefacts they left behind.

 Did you know that although films show slaves building the pyramids, it was actually the farmers who built them during the 3 months of the year that they couldn't farm the land?

 Thank you for the fantastic costumes that were seen.
 It was a great day had by all and those who didn't think so are just in de'nile'...